MotiejusJurkus/To-do/README.md

-Project Title: Clearly state the name of your app.
+To-do list app.

-Description: Briefly describe what the app does.
+Description: Keep track of your tasks and the ones you have finished.

-Features: List the core and advanced features implemented.
+Features: -

-Technologies Used: Mention HTML, CSS, JavaScript, and any libraries/frameworks.
+Technologies Used: Mention HTML, CSS, JavaScript.

-Setup Instructions: Provide steps to run the app locally.
+Setup Instructions: -

 Live Demo: Include a link if hosted online (e.g., GitHub Pages, Netlify).​